juszczakn/Pyautoscan/README.md

 Pyautoscan
 ==========

-Automate the installation and execution of virus removal tools
+Automate the installation and execution of virus removal tools.
+Note these only bother covering steps that can not be completely covered from command line.
 + Ninite
 + ESET
 + Malwarebytes Anti-Malware